darraghoriordan/darragh-oriordan-com/src/pages/2019/11/01/deploying-azure-static-storage-firewall-ip-address/index.md

 If you try to deploy a static React app to an Azure static site on a storage account that's behind a firewall you need to allow all the IPs that will be connecting to the storage.

-The problem is that the range of possible IPs is huge and changes regularly.
+The problem is that the range of possible IPs the devops agents use is huge and changes regularly.

+<!-- end excerpt -->

+The list of IPs used by Azure devops agents is published by Microsoft as an XML file and it changes every week!

+A colleague of mine had a brilliant idea of dynamically opening the firewall on the storage account based on the IP of the current build agent each deploy.

 It took me a few hours to figure out how to do this dynamically and I hope it might save you some time...

-<!-- end excerpt -->

-The list of IPs used by Azure devops agents is published by Microsoft as an XML file but it's long and it changes every week!
-A colleague of mine had a brilliant idea of dynamically opening the firewall on the storage account based on the IP of the current build agent.
-I had noooo idea how to do this in a yaml file...
+Scroll to the end for the full yaml script 👇

 ## Task1: Open firewall and deploy the client